jevans3142/sm-desk-video-control/README.md

 ## Configuration

-Although some things such as number of buttons etc are fixed in hardware, some aspects can be customised via a text file on a microSD card read at boot on the Teensy.
+Although some things such as number of buttons etc are fixed in hardware, some aspects can be customised via a text file on a microSD card read at boot.
 This provides the ADC with the ability to reconfigure for example which sources are availible on the SM desk without having to recompile firmware (as long as the physical buttons are relabeled of course!)

 Items which can be configured:
 * Which router inputs are used as sources for each of the destinations
 * For the special 'Show Relay' source, which router inputs are the Main and IR camera
 * Which router outputs are used as 'Show Relay' outputs and should be automatically switched between Main and IR cameras in sync with the SM Desk
 * IP address of the router
-* MAC address of the Teensy

 ## Compilation
-The microcontroller used is a PJRC Teensy 4.1.
-As with most Teensy brand microcontrollers, code is compiled and uploaded via their modified Arduino IDE 'Teensyduino'.
-The version currently used is Arduino 1.8.19 and Teensyduino 1.56.
-Settings used for the board are the default as follows:
-* Board: Teensy 4.1
-* USB Type: Serial
-* CPU Speed: 600MHz
-* Optimize: Faster
-* Keyboard Layout: US English
+The microcontroller used is an ESP32 on an Olimex ESP32-PoE-ISO board.
+After standard installation of the esp-idf FreeRTOS toolchain, currently building on v4.4.2 as a stable version with the configuration included in the src folder (ie. when building do not run the idf.py set-target esp32 command as directed in the esp-idf Getting Started instructions to set up the default build config - just go straight to idf.py build)

 ## Hardware